StanfordSpezi/SpeziLLM/Sources/SpeziLLMFog/SpeziLLMFog.docc/SpeziLLMFog.md

                     with: LLMFogSchema(
                         parameters: .init(
                             modelType: .llama7B,
+                            overwritingAuthToken: .none,    // potentially overwrite default auth token defined on the `LLMFogPlatform`
-                            systemPrompt: "You're a helpful assistant that answers questions from users.",
+                            systemPrompt: "You're a helpful assistant that answers questions from users."
-                            authToken: {
-                                // Return authorization token as `String` or `nil` if no token is required by the Fog node.
-                            }
                         )
                     )
                 )